dream2020/data/README.md

 ![DREAM Logo](images/dream.png)

 Within the European research project [DREAM: Development of Robot-Enhanced therapy for children with AutisM spectrum disorders](https://dream2020.github.io/DREAM/), a large evaluation of _Robot Assisted Therapy (RAT)_ has been conducted, compared to _Standard Human Treatment (SHT)_.
-Both conditions follows a _Applied Behavior Analysis (ABA)_ protocol.
+Both conditions follows a _Applied Behaviour Analysis (ABA)_ protocol.
 76 children diagnosed with _Autism Spectrum Disorders (ASD)_ participated, going through a total of almost 4000 therapy sessions and more than 360 hours of therapy.
-Each session was recorded with three RGB cameras and two RGBD (Kinect) cameras, providing detailed information of children's behavior during therapy.
+Each session was recorded with three RGB cameras and two RGBD (Kinect) cameras, providing detailed information of children's behaviour during therapy.

 This public release of the dataset does not include any fotage of children.
 Instead, processed features of the recorded data is provided.
 This data is produced using an integrated sensor system developed within DREAM.
 Please refer to [github.com/dream2020/sensors](https://github.com/dream2020/sensors) for more information.